vriteshg1210/data-512-homework_2/README.md

 ORES for providing the article with quality predictions.

 # Contact Information
-For any additional questions or feedback, please contact [Harshit Rai] at [vriteshg@uw.edu]
+For any additional questions or feedback, please contact [Vritesh Gera] at [vriteshg@uw.edu]